imprvhub/gitset-desktop/README.md

 <hr>

 **Gitset Desktop** is the official cross-platform desktop application for [Gitset.dev](https://gitset.dev) - an advanced AI-driven GitHub tools suite.
-This electron-based application provides a dedicated desktop experience across macOS, Windows, and Linux systems, allowing users to access all Gitset features in a native application environment.
+This Electron-based application provides a dedicated desktop experience across macOS, Windows, and Linux systems, allowing users to access all Gitset features in a native application environment with seamless token synchronization.

-## Features
+### Features

 - **Cross-Platform Support**: Runs natively on macOS, Windows, and Linux
 - **Seamless Integration**: Provides the complete Gitset.dev experience in a dedicated desktop environment
-- **Custom Window Controls**: Platform-specific window controls for a native experience
+- **Native Window Controls**: Platform-specific window controls with proper drag and resize functionality
-- **Offline Capability**: Access to cached content even when offline
+- **Shared Token System**: Synchronized token usage with the web application across all platforms
-- **System Integration**: Native notifications and system tray integration
+- **System Integration**: Native notifications and platform-optimized interface

-## Technical Architecture
+### Technical Architecture

 Gitset Desktop is built with Electron, providing a consistent experience across all supported platforms while maintaining native OS integrations.
-The application wraps the Gitset.dev web application in a desktop environment, with custom window management and menu options.
+The application wraps the Gitset.dev web application in a desktop environment with optimized performance.

 ```
 ├── main.js              # Main electron process